iqbalalmaududi/PYTHON-MINI-BEGINNER-PROJECT-1/README.md

 # PYTHON-MINI-BEGINNER-PROJECT-1
-simple python beginner program written by iqbal almaududi
+simple python beginner compilation program and aplication in python written by iqbal almaududi